BridgeUP STEM Scholars

 • Although not required, we recommend that you ask a teacher, mentor, counselor, or administrator to nominate you and ask them to review your application before submitting it.

 • To apply for BridgeUP STEM, please complete the online application.
 The application forms ask for information about yourself, your eligibility, and what you hope to gain from participation.
-Your parent or guardian must also complete a permission form.
+Your parent or guardian must also complete a permission form if you are under the age of 18.

 • Applications are reviewed by personnel from Georgia Tech and NCWIT.
-Selection of the Scholars is made by NCWIT and Georgia Tech representatives at their sole discretion.
+Selection of the Scholars is made by the BridgeUP STEM team at their sole discretion.

-• At least 90% of the coding class sessions must be attended to receive the first third ($334) of the $1000 stipend.
+• At least 90% of the coding class sessions must be attended to receive the first third ($334) of the $1000 magic grant.

-• Community events, mentoring activities, and college admissions and financial aid workshops will be built into the summer coding class schedule.
+• Community events and college admissions and financial aid workshops will be built into the summer coding class schedule.

-• At least 90% of the research class sessions must be attended each semester to receive the second and third installments ($333 per installment) of the $1000 stipend.
+• At least 90% of the research class sessions must be attended each semester to receive the second and third installments ($333 per installment) of the $1000 magic grant.

-• Participate in two to three community events per semester with the Helen Fellows and other BridgeUP STEM Scholars.
+• Participate in two community events per semester with the Helen Fellows and other BridgeUP STEM Scholars.

 Eligibility Requirements